 How a dentist treats bleeding gums

 When should you see a dentist?
-If your gums bleed for longer than two weeks without an obvious cause such as starting a new flossing routine or recent dental work book an appointment.
+If your gums bleed for longer than two weeks without an obvious cause such as starting a new flossing routine or recent dental work, book an appointment at Talpadent.
 The sooner gum disease is diagnosed, the easier it is to treat and the more damage can be avoided.

 For gingivitis, a professional dental cleaning to remove plaque and tartar is usually the primary treatment, combined with improved brushing and flossing at home.
 Most patients see significant improvement within a few weeks of their first professional cleaning.